-Kyocera (OTCMKTS:KYOCY - Get Free Report) will likely be posting its quarterly earnings results before the market opens on Thursday, August 7th.
+Kyocera (OTCMKTS:KYOCY - Get Free Report) is expected to be announcing its earnings results before the market opens on Thursday, August 7th.
 Analysts expect Kyocera to post earnings of $0.13 per share and revenue of $3.30 billion for the quarter.

-Kyocera (OTCMKTS:KYOCY - Get Free Report) last posted its quarterly earnings results on Wednesday, July 30th.
-The company reported $0.18 earnings per share (EPS) for the quarter, topping analysts' consensus estimates of $0.13 by $0.05.
-Kyocera had a return on equity of 0.80% and a net margin of 1.30%.
-The business had revenue of $3.21 billion for the quarter, compared to the consensus estimate of $3.30 billion.
+Kyocera (OTCMKTS:KYOCY - Get Free Report) last posted its earnings results on Wednesday, July 30th.
+The company reported $0.18 earnings per share for the quarter, topping analysts' consensus estimates of $0.13 by $0.05.
+The firm had revenue of $3.21 billion for the quarter, compared to analyst estimates of $3.30 billion.
+Kyocera had a net margin of 1.30% and a return on equity of 0.80%.
 On average, analysts expect Kyocera to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 (